 “Behind every exquisite thing that existed, there was something tragic.
 Worlds had to be in travail, that the meanest flower might blow.”

 ‘The Picture of Dorian Gray’, by Oscar Wilde is a gothic philosophical novel which tells the cautionary tale of the young, rich and beautiful Dorian Gray, who after artist Basil paints, becomes induced with the fear of aging from Lord Henry, who, by explaining that he will eventually grow old and withered, negatively influences Dorian.
 This causes Dorian to make the selfish decision to pledge his soul and everything he has, to have the painting age instead of him, thus messing with the nature of humanity and sparking a chain of horrible events such as betrayal, corruption and obstruction of the lives of others.
-I believe the gothic protagonist of this story, Dorian Gray, holds the traits of a gothic protagonist, one of the elements of a gothic novel, and I will be explaining why in this report.
+In this report, I will be explaining how Dorian displays an illusion to put others in a trance and become oblivious to his true vile personality and also how foreshadowing, one of the elements of a gothic novel, is used to warn the reader of the eventual impending doom of the novel’s characters.

-There are six traits of a gothic protagonist, all of which apply to Dorian Gray.
-I will, however, be explaining how the protagonist, Dorian Gray meets two of these traits, which are to have distinct contrasting qualities and to be surrounded by negative foreshadowing devices and I will explain how the author has effectively applied these traits to Dorian, why in my opinion these traits make Dorian a dis likable and ill-fated, though interesting character.
-The first trait displayed by Dorian Gray is having distinct contrasting qualities (meaning the character holds one trait and another which is the complete opposite).
+Dorian Gray expresses two distinct contrasting personas, one he flaunts for the world to see and the other the heinous shadow.
+Dorian is portrayed as a dislikable and ill-fated character by Wilde but at the same time is a captivating and charismatic character who is liked by his many associates.
+An illusion is displayed by Dorian in that he casts a spell over others by presenting shimmering charisma and beauty, this shielding others from seeing the dark side of the moon.
 Dorian is very beautiful and many look up to him, especially Basil who develops an obsession with this powerful and ideal representation of a man.
-Though he is portrayed by others as being the perfect human being, in reality he is revealed to be very foolish and immoral with his decisions throughout the novel and ultimately makes ignorant and mindless decisions showing two contrasting qualities, the beauty and superiority that others characterize him as and the truly ugly, selfish and insecure reality which lies beneath his exterior.
-Basil’s admiration is made clear as he projects his devotion to Dorian uttering “Dorian, from the moment I met you, your personality had the most extraordinary influence over me.
-I was dominated, soul, brain, and power, by you… I worshiped you. ” Basil believes Dorian has dominance and a powerful positive influence over others, showing great intellect and beauty which he cannot be happy without.
-However, this contrasts with the opposing traits which he is quickly revealed to hold (through the painting’s projection of his soul and through his selfish acts), unbeknownst to others who are only conscious of how he presents his beautiful exterior and personality.
+Though he is portrayed by others as being the perfect human being, in reality, he is revealed to be very foolish and immoral with his decisions.
+Throughout the novel, Dorian displays the illusion of being beautiful and superior, this persuading others to adore him and hide his truly ugly, selfish and insecure nature which lies beneath his flawless exterior.
+Basil’s admiration for Dorian is made clear as he projects his devotion to him, uttering “Dorian, from the moment I met you, your personality had the most extraordinary influence over me.
+I was dominated, soul, brain, and power, by you… I worshipped you. ” Basil believes Dorian has dominance and a powerful positive influence over others, conveying great intellect and beauty which Basil worships with pleasure.
+However, this persona merely acts as a mask to hide his less attractive traits which he is quickly revealed to hold (through the painting’s projection of his soul and through his selfish acts), unbeknownst to others who are only conscious of how he presents his beautiful exterior and personality.
 This ugliness is shown from the beginning when he enchants the curse which brings destruction to his lives of others and himself, “How sad it is!
 I shall grow old, and horrible and dreadful.
 But this picture will remain always young.
 It will never be older than this particular day of June… If it were only the other way!
 If it were I who was to be always young and the picture to always grow old!
 For that – for that – I would give everything!
 Yes, there is nothing in the whole world I would not give!
 I would give my soul for that!”.
-This utterance of such selfish words shows the true self centered and insecure nature of Dorian in that he would rather sacrifice the lives of all who reside close to him, as well as his soul, in order to obtain eternal youth.
-I believe that this contrast in qualities that only the reader can truly recognize makes the reader have a negative perspective on Dorian and I personally am angered at the true ugliness of Dorian that others are oblivious to.
+This utterance of such selfish words shows the true self-centred and insecure nature of Dorian in that he would rather sacrifice the lives of all who reside close to him, as well as his soul, in order to obtain eternal youth.
+The heinous and horrific projection of his soul through the slow rotting of his self-portrait reveals to the reader his true nature and breaks the illusion that Dorian desperately tries to maintain.
 Wilde cleverly chooses to have certain characters such as Henry, Basil and Sybil Vane hyperbolic descriptions of Dorian to really emphasize that others see him as this powerfully beautiful figure.
 Wilde allows the reader to develop a disliking of Dorian through his ignorant decisions and carelessness of his obstruction of other’s lives but at the same time become interested and invested in the protagonist’s inner conflict.
 This is shown after Dorian murders Basil when he instructs to Alan “What you have got to do is to destroy the thing that is upstairs—to destroy it so that not a vestige of it will be left…You, Alan, you must change him, and everything that belongs to him, into a handful of ashes that I may scatter in the air.”
 Dorian has now lost all poise and order of his life, now cracking under pressure over the strain of maintaining his secret and becomes careless for all but himself.
 He calls his once dear friend who cared and admired him immensely a ‘thing’ and speaks of him as a mere nuisance which must be rid of, not showing any remorse for his decision and blames Basil for painting his cursed portrait.
 This decision to murder Basil made me very angry yet curious as to why Dorian has become so despicable and this invested me into the story and made me more interested in the character.
-This action now clarifies his true vile nature shown by the painting which conflicts with how others perceive him and how he portrays himself.
+This action now clarifies his true vile nature, this point in the novel, in particular, making me develop an immense hatred for Dorian, I personally being furious with Dorian’s selfishness.
+I became so angered by Dorian that I felt excited and eager to reach the end when his foreshadowed death would occur and for Dorian to get his just desserts.

-I admire that Oscar Wilde effectively applies the gothic protagonist element to the narrator, as well as effectively use other gothic fiction elements such as tone, mood and the possible supernatural presence of this ‘aging portrait’ to give the reader an intense discomfort.
-I believe that by having Dorian being both beautiful and ugly and by being surrounded by negative foreshadowing devices, the character is effectively portrayed as being dis-likable, interesting and ill fated.
+I admire that Oscar Wilde effectively develops the illusion of Dorian Gray and applies the gothic protagonist element of foreshadowing, as well as effectively use other gothic fiction elements such as tone, mood and the possible supernatural presence of this ‘aging portrait’ to give the reader an intense discomfort.
+I believe that by having Dorian being both beautiful and ugly and by being surrounded by negative foreshadowing devices, the character is effectively portrayed as being dis-likable, interesting and ill-fated.